maedi/NGrammer/README.md

 # NGrammer

-Creates ngrams from wordlists.
+NGrammer creates ngrams from wordlists.

 **What are ngrams?** Ngrams are simply segments of words.
 For example "app" is an ngram inside apple, application and approachable.
 They can be any length.

-**What are wordlists?** Wordlists are just a long text file of line break separated words.
+**What are wordlists?** Wordlists are just a text file of line break separated words.
 They typically reach into the tens of thousands of lines.
 But that doesn't matter, NGrammer processes them super fast.

 ## Setup